saskins/microsoft-graph-docs/api-reference/beta/api/range-lastcolumn.md

 ---
 title: "Range: LastColumn"
-description: "Describes Range: LastColumn, which retrieves the last column within a range."
+description: "Review the API reference about the Range: LastColumn method, which retrieves the last column within the range."
 author: "lumine2008"
 ms.localizationpriority: medium
 ms.prod: "excel"